adrian-g-fisher/3d_models/README.md

 <p>
 <a href="https://adrian-g-fisher.github.io/3d_models/sandstone_ridge/sandstone_ridge.html">Sandstone Ridge (Centennial Park)</a>
 <ul style="padding-left:20px">
 <li>Airborne lidar point cloud for a 200 m square, coloured by classification (brown=ground, green=vegetation), over a 1 m resolution DEM displayed with grey shading.
-The trees in this area are _Eucalyptus Grandis_.
+The trees in this area are <em>Eucalyptus Grandis<em>.
 There is no vertical exaggeration.</li>
 </ul>
 </p>